- Toucan Toco can authenticate users in two manners:

 We have further mechanisms in our infrastructure to prevent denial of service attacks.

-If you choose an on-premises installation, we can forward you the fail2ban configurations.
+If you choose a self-hosted installation, we can forward you the fail2ban configurations.

 We provide an administrative account that has access to a panel allowing: